Brain Injury (BI)

 Eligibility

-2. Be a resident of the state of Kansas
+2. Be a resident of the state of Kansas.

-3. Be determined disabled or have a pending determination by the Social Security Administration
+3. Be determined disabled or have a pending determination by the Social Security Administration.

-4. Be financially eligible for Medicaid
+4. Be financially eligible for Medicaid.

 5. Have a documented medical diagnosis of a traumatic brain injury or acquired brain injury, signed off by an acceptable medical provider.
 Brain injuries due to chromosomal or congenital diagnoses do not qualify for the BI waiver.
 To be eligible under a BI diagnosis, the participant must meet the criteria for placement in a Traumatic Brain Injury Rehabilitation Facility.
-To qualify under a BI diagnosis for ages four years and older, the participant must meet the level of care required for hospital placement.
+To qualify under a BI diagnosis for age four years and older, the participant must meet the level of care required for hospital placement.
 For ages 0 to 3 years, the participant must submit current brain injury diagnostic and treatment recommendations from the treating physician

-6. Have active habilitation/rehabilitation need for BI therapies
+6. Have active habilitation/rehabilitation need for BI therapies.

 Enrollment